hms-dbmi/chromoscope/scripts/README.md

 # SVELT

-This folder contains scripts that are used to process datasets.
+This folder contains scripts that are used to process datasets and for generating AWS presigned URLS for a cohort.